Bladensburg Road Line

-The Bladensburg Road-Anacostia Line, designated as Route B2, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Anacostia station of the Green Line of the Washington Metro & Mount Rainier Terminal in Mount Rainier.
-Route B2 operates every 10–20 minutes at all times.
-B2 trips are roughly 56 minutes to complete.
+The Bladensburg Road Line, designated as Route C41, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Anacostia station of the Green Line of the Washington Metro & Mount Rainier Terminal in Mount Rainier or West Hyattsville station of the Green Line of the Washington Metro.
+Route C41 operates every 12 minutes at all times.
+C41 trips are roughly 60 minutes to complete.

 Background

-Route B2 operates daily between Mount Rainier terminal and Anacostia station mostly operating along Bladensburg Road.
-Additional school trips from Eastern High School are also operated during school days.
+Route C41 operates daily between Anacostia station and Mount Rainier terminal with every other trip being extended to West Hyattsville station, mostly operating along Bladensburg Road.
 This route connects Mount Rainier and Anacostia residents by bus without having to take the train between the two points.

-Route B2 currently operates out of Bladensburg division.
-Select weekday peak-hour trips are operated by Shepherd Parkway.
+Route B2 operates out of Bladensburg division.